Doctor-Schultz/lumaa-ian-schultz-2025-ai-ml/README.md

 Dataset
 ============
 This program uses the **wykonos/movies** dataset from Hugging Face.
-For convenience, the dataset is included as the movies_dataset.csv file in this repo- as long as this .csv is in the same directory as the python file, no extra steps are necessary.
+For convenience, the dataset has been shrunken and is included as the movies_dataset.csv file in this repo- as long as this .csv is in the same directory as the python file, no extra steps are necessary.

 For more information on the dataset [click here](https://huggingface.co/datasets/wykonos/movies?row=5)